 Rainbow trout have only been sampled in very low numbers during all eight years of this monitoring program to-date, and the majority have been captured in Anderson Lake.
-Only three rainbow trout were captured in Seton Lake in 2020 in the inflow (n=1) and outflow (n=2) sections, and most were near the surface (i.e., between 0 and 2.5 m depth).
-Another nine individuals were captured in Anderson Lake during Year 8 (2020) between 0 and 20 m depth across all three longitudinal sections.
+Only three rainbow trout were captured in Seton Lake in 2021, all in the mid section and near the surface (i.e., between 0 and 2.5 m depth).
+Another 12 individuals were captured in Anderson Lake during Year 9 (2021) between 0 and 30 m depth across all three longitudinal sections.
 Across years, the rainbow trout have spanned a deeper range in the epilimnion and metalimnion layers of Anderson Lake but have almost exclusively been at the surface in Seton Lake.
 Among the longitudinal sections they have been more prevalent at the outflow end of Seton Lake and in the inflow and mid sections of Anderson Lake overall.
-The sizes of these fish have ranged from 112 mm to 440 mm (2020 range = 112 to 415 mm), and the aged individuals (n=41) have ranged from Age-1 to Age-8 (2020 range = Age-1 to Age-6) based on scale reading.
+The sizes of these fish have ranged from 112 mm to 460 mm (2021 range = 204 to 460 mm), and the aged individuals (n= 64) have ranged from Age-1 to Age-8 (2021 range = Age-2 to Age-6) based on scale reading.